Apr

 It is a cliche that the first casualty of war is the truth.

-But then, I noticed, Yair Lapid, the foreign minister of Israel, has just spoken out against Russia, calling Bucha a “war crime” (ref.
+Yair Lapid, the foreign minister of Israel, has just spoken out against Russia, calling Bucha a “war crime” (ref.
 3), toeing the line of the west.
 At the same time, Avigdor Lieberman, another Israeli politician, has refused to blame Russia.
 He points out that both sides accuse each other of committing the atrocity of Bucha (ref.
 4).
 For his part, Naftali Bennett, the prime minister of Israel, has not condemned Russia since the start.

 There is also the loaded and biblically relevant soundbite from Ukraine’s foreign minister that “Russia is worse than ISIS” (ref.
 5).

-So, about Bucha: Ukraine alleges Russia committed atrocities against civilians in the town of Bucha, just before the Russian army unilaterally withdrew from the area; but militarily and logically, this is nonsense.
+Now, Ukraine alleges Russia committed atrocities against civilians in the town of Bucha, just before the Russian army unilaterally withdrew from the area; but militarily and logically, this is nonsense.
 Why would a withdrawing army do something like this?

 It is one thing for civilians to die collaterally when an area is being invaded.
 It is quite another for civilians to be killed in cold blood before an area is vacated.
 Even the arrest and execution of partisans who have fought against an army is logical from a military standpoint because partisans are belligerents.
-What is more, a partisan that kills a soldier on the opposing side, either with a gun or a poisoned pie, is actually a murderer and a criminal, and should be treated as such.
+A partisan that kills a soldier on the opposing side, either with a gun or a poisoned pie, is actually a murderer and a criminal, and should be treated as such.
 However, this thing that allegedly happened in Bucha, if it happened the way Ukraine says it did, would have been pointless.
-Such a thing would only serve as a propaganda win for Ukraine.
+Such a thing would only ever serve as a propaganda win for Ukraine.

 We know, in Kherson, Russia is using stun grenades to disperse demonstrations (ref.
 6).
 That is evidence that Russia has been careful with civilians.